One of the cities that stand out for its nightlife is, undoubtedly, Barcelona.

-El Poblenou is a beach district that has theaters, fashion stores and, of course, some of the most popular bars and clubs in Barcelona.
+El Poblenou is a beach district that has theatres, fashion stores and, of course, some of the most popular bars and clubs in Barcelona.

 With an industrial past, nowadays, it is a trendy area to stay in Barcelona.

-This neighborhood is home to one of the most famous and iconic musical venues in Barcelona: Razzmatazz.
+This neighbourhood is home to one of the most famous and iconic music venues in Barcelona: Razzmatazz.